 On-Page SEO Introduction

 On-page SEO refers to a wide range of best practices that help determine whether your page is properly optimized for search and will be able to rank when your intended audience searches for terms relevant to your content.
-This article will cover the importance of user experience(UX) to SEO, how to avoid producing thin and/or duplicate content, how to produce high quality header tags and other metadata, best practices for linking, best practices for redirects, optimal image formatting and URL structure/nomenclature best practices.
+This article will cover the importance of user experience(UX) to SEO, how to avoid producing thin and/or duplicate content, how to produce high-quality metadata, best practices for linking, best practices for redirects, optimal image formatting, and URL structure/nomenclature best practices.